cjacker/opensource-toolchain-pic/README.md

 ## JALV2

+Actually, Jallib is the 'SDK' of JALV2, it contains a lot of pre-defined device files and we already installed it before.

 Below is a JALV2 example for PIC16F1823 to blink led connect to pin A.2, it's modified from '16f1823_blink_intosc.jal' in 'jallib/sample` dir:

 ```